someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 > *"@tekdek I'd been doing it for a week++ prior to that point (prolly like 0-2 times a day, as long as I was around to see a beggar asking for bits), and not a single time was I warned by a mod to stop. on the contrary -- some of them had seen it firsthand (potentially you, too) and proceeded to mute the beggar without telling me anything"*

-This is what I wrote — almost verbatim — to all three mods (Daniel, RabbitMilk and AppleGuy); the stance I've had since day one, long before I even got my hands on the chat logs or had a bet in play.
+This is what I wrote — almost verbatim — to all three mods (Daniel, RabbitMilk and AppleGuy), as it's been my stance since day one; long before I even got my hands on the chat logs or had a bet in play.

 TekDek argues ([chapter II, next screenshot](https://i.imgur.com/LFOsBRj.png)) that he had warned me *"at least 5 times or more"* just *"days prior"* (to the mute) about *"fake rain in general,"* and that he is *"200% certain about that claim."*